All Episodes

 Right.

-Everybody that day, everybody thought this was just the beginning.
+That day, everybody thought this was just the beginning.

 Nobody knew.

-Either they will ignore it or they will give it the passion of Christ treatment, which is oh my gosh, it's so gory, it's so violent, you don't want to see this.
+Either they will ignore it or they will give it the Passion of Christ treatment, which is, oh my gosh, it's so gory, it's so violent, you don't want to see this.

 This is not a movie to bring anybody to.